CSS

 - The

-- Keep in mind this doesn't work on devices without a mouse, including most phones and tablets.
+aelement that is under the mouse pointer:a:hover- Keep in mind this doesn't work on devices without a mouse, including most phones and tablets.

 - The

-element that is activated by clicking or tapping (until the mouse button or the user's finger is released):a:active
+aelement that is activated by clicking or tapping (until the mouse button or the user's finger is released):a:active

 - The